Skip to content

 • config-keys: provider-specific configuration keys, qualified as <plugin>.<key>

-• credentials: how auth is delivered to tools; current types are oauth-bearer and github-app
+• credentials: how token auth is delivered to tools; current types are oauth-bearer and github-app

 • oauth: user OAuth setup; use it with credentials.type: oauth-bearer